Designing for Great Developer Experience

 Developer experience is not one thing.
 It is three measurable dimensions that interact.

-The DevEx framework, published in the ACM and developed by researchers at DX, identifies three core dimensions: feedback loops, cognitive load, and flow state.1 Each captures a different type of friction.
+Common DevEx frameworks describe three core dimensions: feedback loops, cognitive load, and flow state.1 Each captures a different type of friction.

 Feedback loops measure how quickly developers get information about their work.
 Fast loops: a test suite that runs in seconds, a CI pipeline that returns results in minutes, an API that returns clear error messages on the first call.
-Slow loops: builds that take 15 minutes, vague error messages, deployment pipelines that require manual intervention.
+Slow loops: long builds, vague error messages, deployment pipelines that require manual intervention.

 Cognitive load measures the mental effort required to understand and work within a system.
 Low cognitive load: consistent naming conventions, clear documentation, predictable behaviour.
 High cognitive load: conflicting patterns across services, undocumented side effects, configuration that requires tribal knowledge.